Pavithra15/GraphQLGrid/GraphQLSample/README.md

   </GridComponent>
 ```

-Also, we have enabled enabled the Paging, Filtering, Sorting and Grouping features in Grid component and while sending data fetching request, the query parameters requiresCounts, skip, take, sorted, where and group details will be sent with the `variables`.
+Also, we have enabled the Paging, Filtering, Sorting and Grouping features in Grid component and while sending data fetching request, the query parameters requiresCounts, skip, take, sorted and where details will be sent with the `variables`.

 ![image](https://github.com/Pavithra15/GraphQLGrid/assets/34119270/6c6b4e69-eaa2-4c23-83be-530eba8f1bdd)

 This is the Schema for the parameters in GraphQL server.

 ```
 input DataManager {